 - 1. A fee for materials for a class project that the scholar will keep, if the fee does not exceed the cost of materials. - 2.
-Membership dues in voluntary scholar clubs or organizations and admission fees for extracurricular activities. - 3.
+Membership dues in voluntary scholar clubs or organizations and admission fees for

+- extracurricular activities. - 3.
 A security deposit for the return of materials, supplies, or equipment. - 4.
-A fee for personal physical education and athletic equipment and apparel (although a scholar may provide his or her own equipment or apparel if it meets reasonable requirements and standards relating to health and safety). - 5.
+A fee for personal physical education and athletic equipment and apparel, although a scholar may provide his or her own equipment or apparel if it meets reasonable requirements and standards relating to health and safety. - 5.
 A fee for voluntarily purchased items, such as scholarly publications, class rings, pictures, yearbooks, and graduation announcement. - 6.
-A fee for items of personal apparel used in extracurricular activities that become the property of the scholar. - 7.
-A fee for an identification card. - 8.
-A fee for an optional course offered for credit that requires the use of facilities not available on campus or the employment of an educator who is not part of the school staff. - 9.
-A reasonable fee for transportation of a scholar who lives within two miles of the campus or outside of Austin's city limits. - 10.
-A reasonable fee, not to exceed \$50, for costs associated with an educational program offered outside of regular school hours through which a scholar who was absent from class receives instruction voluntarily for the purpose of making up the missed instruction and meeting the level of attendance required for class credit, so long as the fee would not create a financial hardship or discourage the scholar from attending the program. - 11.
-A fee for lost, damaged, or overdue library books. - 12.
-A fee for lost or damaged technology due to negligence. - 13.
-A fee for damaged school property due to vandalism. - 14.
+A reasonable fee, not to exceed the actual annual maintenance cost, for the use of musical instruments and uniforms owned or rented by the school. - 7.
+A fee for items of personal apparel used in extracurricular activities that become the property of the scholar. - 8.
+A fee for an identification card. - 9.
+A fee for an optional course offered for credit that requires the use of facilities not available on campus or the employment of an educator who is not part of the school that ilar staff. - 10.
+A reasonable fee for transportation of a scholar who lives within two miles of the campus or outside of Austin's city limits. - 11.
+A reasonable fee, not to exceed \$50, for costs associated with an educational program offered outside of regular school hours through which a scholar who was absent from class receives instruction voluntarily for the purpose of making up the missed instruction and meeting the level of attendance required for class credit, so long as the fee would not create a financial hardship or discourage the scholar from attending the program. - 12.
+A fee for lost, damaged, or overdue library books. - 13.
+A fee for lost or damaged technology due to negligence. - 14.
+A fee for damaged school property due to vandalism. - 15.
 A fee specifically permitted by any other statute.

 The school may waive any fee or deposit if the scholar and parent are unable to pay.
-A request for such a waiver must be made in writing to the front office and include evidence of the inability to pay.
+A request for such a waiver must be made in writing to the main office and include evidence of the inability to pay.

-Books and Instructional Materials
+Textbooks and Instructional Materials

-State-approved textbooks, library books, and additional curriculum materials are provided free of charge for each subject or class.
+State-approved textbooks and additional curriculum materials are provided free of charge for each subject or class, except for dual credit courses.
 Materials must be treated with care and used as directed by the teacher.
 A scholar who is issued damaged materials should report the damage to the teacher.

-Scholars must return all textbooks, library books, and supplemental materials to the teacher at the end of the school year or when the scholar withdraws from school.
-Any scholar failing to return issued materials in an acceptable condition loses the right to free educational materials until the damages are paid for by the scholar and/or parent.
-However, a scholar will be provided materials for use at school during the school day.
-The school reserves the option to reduce or waive the payment requirement if the scholar qualifies as economically disadvantaged.
-The release of scholar records, including official transcripts, will be delayed pending payment for lost or severely damaged school materials.
+Scholars must return all textbooks and supplemental materials to the teacher at the end of the school year or when the scholar withdraws from school.
+Any scholar failing to return issued materials in an acceptable condition loses the right to free textbooks and educational materials until the damages are paid for by the scholar and/or parent.
+However, a scholar will be provided textbooks for use at school during the school day.
+The school may reduce or waive the payment requirement if the scholar is from a low-income family.
+The release of scholar records, including official transcripts, will be delayed pending payment for lost or severely damaged textbooks or supplemental materials.